Asymmetric structural colors based on monodisperse single-crystal Cu2O spheres†

-The structural color has attracted broad attention owing to its anti-photobleaching capability and brilliant metallic color.
-Especially, the asymmetric structural colors generated by a simple material will have great practical significance in the field of biomimetic materials, double-side display and anticounterfeiting.
-Asymmetric optical effect was usually achieved by the plasmonic effect of Ag or Au nanocrystals.
-Here, for the first time, we realized the asymmetric structural colors based on asymmetric scattering of Cu2O single crystal spheres.
-By spray-coating Cu2O spheres on glass slide, different structural colors were viewed from the Cu2O film side and the glass slide side.
-FDTD simulations confirmed that the asymmetric colors were ascribed to the inhomogeneous distribution of electric field intensity.
-The film built by 200 nm Cu2O spheres on glass slide shows green and cyan structural colors from the front and back side, respectively.
-The colors of both sides of the Cu2O films were proved to be tuned by changing the diameters of Cu2O single crystal spheres.
+Structural colors have attracted broad attention owing to their anti-photobleaching capability and brilliant metallic color.
+In particular, the asymmetric structural colors generated by a simple material will have great practical significance in the fields of biomimetic materials, double-side display and anti-counterfeiting.
+The asymmetric optical effects were usually achieved by the plasmonic effects of Ag or Au nanocrystals.
+Here, for the first time, we realized the asymmetric structural colors based on the asymmetric scattering of Cu2O single-crystal spheres.
+By spray-coating Cu2O spheres on a glass slide, different structural colors were viewed from the Cu2O film side and the glass slide side.
+The FDTD simulations confirmed that the asymmetric colors were ascribed to the inhomogeneous distribution of the electric field intensity.
+The film built by 200 nm Cu2O spheres on a glass slide shows green and cyan structural colors from the front and back sides, respectively.
+The colors on both sides of the Cu2O films were proved to be tuned by changing the diameters of the Cu2O single-crystal spheres.
 Different substrates were used to examine the influence of substrates on the asymmetric colors.
-Finally, inspired by different brilliant colors from the front and back of nature creatures, the patterns of butterfly and petals were fabricated by Cu2O spheres.
-Impressively, similar with nature, the patterns show completely different colors viewed from the front and back sides.
-The asymmetric structural colors of Cu2O single crystals spheres will open a new avenue to realize multi-mode color output and pave its applications in display, biomimetic materials and anticounterfeiting materials.
+Finally, inspired by different brilliant colors from the front and back of natural creatures, the patterns of butterfly and petals were fabricated by Cu2O spheres.
+Impressively, similar to nature, the patterns show completely different colors viewed from the front and back sides.
+The asymmetric structural colors of Cu2O single-crystal spheres will open up new avenues to realize multi-mode color output and pave their applications in display, biomimetic materials and anti-counterfeiting materials.